-C.11 Generally accepted principles of good urban design should be adhered to in all new developments, but there are particular elements relevant to this New Town which require specific attention.
+Fig 2 - Neighbourhoods in Stevenage C.11 Generally accepted principles of good urban design should be adhered to in all new developments, but there are particular elements relevant to this New Town which require specific attention.
 In order to do this successfully, it is important that an understanding of the existing character of the town is formed, and that we learn from what has been successful and what has been less successful within the town.

-C.12 A Stevenage Urban Character Assessment (Appendix A) was produced in 2008, which details the main characteristics of the residential areas within the town.
+Commented [ST3]: Comment ID - DESIGN 024 within the town.
 This indicates the key features of the different neighbourhoods and highlights any relevant development considerations; providing details of both positive and negative aspects of the localities.
 This evidence is useful in providing a broad basis for site character appraisals and should be used as such when creating development proposals.
 It is important to note that the study covers neighbourhood areas as a whole and it is essential that each site is further assessed, on an individual basis.